23 August 2018

 on course website

-This course is to create an understanding of the factors which shape cooperative law.
-The term ‘cooperative law’ also incorporates other fields of law as they impact on the structure and operations of cooperatives, such as labour law, tax law, competition law and accounting and bookkeeping standards, as well as law making and implementation procedures.
+The course is to create an understanding of the factors which shape cooperative law and of its relevance for sustainable development.
+The term ‘cooperative law’ also incorporates other fields of law as they impact on the structure and operations of cooperatives, such as labour law, tax law, competition law and accounting and bookkeeping standards, as well as law-making and implementation procedures.

 As students come from different national backgrounds, reference to specific cooperative laws will only be made by way of an example.